Retirement Frequently Asked Questions

 + -

-Both types of plans are tax deferred, but the 457(b) lets you start withdrawing money from your account as soon as you stop working for the sponsoring employer, no matter your age or in the case of death, disability or unforeseen emergency, regardless of your age if certain requirements are met.
-Meanwhile, 403(b) plans allow standard, penalty-free withdrawals at age 59½, as well as limited early withdrawal exceptions.
+Both types of plans are tax deferred, but the 457(b) lets you start withdrawing money from your account as soon as you stop working for the sponsoring employer, no matter your age.
+In certain situations — such as death, disability or an unforeseen emergency — withdrawals may also be allowed earlier if specific requirements are met.

 • Are there any additional contribution catch-up provisions for the 457(b) plan?